hummingbird-dev/hummingbird-context-menu/README.md

 ```
 - **hide()**<br> Call this method to hide the following popover on the
   next right mouse click.
 After that, popovers are again normally
   triggered by the right mouse click event.
+Similar to the
+  *setContent* method, this method can be used directly after a
+  right mouse click to prevent the popover directly on this click,
+  i.e. the popover is not shown on this click.

 ``` javascript